 For Fearne, life can be a chaos and a little bit rock and roll.
 She has a very deeply emotional bond with her husband because they get to do things like toss their washing right into the washing machine together, apart from taking care of their young son, ofcourse.

-She has hit retirement so young, and was at BBC Radio 1 for ten years, spreading us with holiday glee, cheer and the occasional controversial red footwear.
+She has hit retirement so young, and was at BBC Radio 1 for ten years, spreading glee, cheer and the occasional controversial red footwear.
 The Live Lounge sessions on Fearne’s show were particularly amusing – so many notable record artists would often turn upto them to sing their very-own rendition of the most popular tracks on the chart, for that specific week.

 On her playlist for the summer is: Bootylicious by Destiny’s Child, Livin’ On A Prayer by Bon Jovi, Empire State Of Mind by Alicia Keys and JAY Z and Billie Jean from Michael Jackson.
 Meanwhile, Fearne’s sense of style mixes the whimsical, with the practical – very old-school Britannia.